ovenjs/Muzzle/docs/configuration.md

 ## 📋 Overview

 Muzzle uses a flexible configuration system that allows you to customize every aspect of the text filtering behavior.
-Configuration is done through the `MuzzleConfig` interface, which supports various options for text filtering, processing, and response formatting.
+Configuration is done through the `MuzzleConfig` interface, which supports various options for text filtering, processing, response formatting, and text replacement.

 ## 🏗️ Basic Configuration Structure